-I recently met a sweet family at one of my favorite natural spots in Austin for family portraits.
+I recently met a sweet family at one of my favorite natural spots in Austin.
 It has been a record fall for rain in central Texas, so I knew the creek would probably be up.
 I was not prepared for what we found though – a literal river off a ledge that is normally dry!
 It was quite a sight.
 Luckily this family was up for a little water play and didn’t mind the puddles.
 We even got some hints of fall thanks to some sycamore trees at the water’s edge.

 With the weather starting to cool, our little family headed west to the charming town of Wimberley, Texas.
 We staid at Montesino ranch, which is an active farm while also hosting guests and weddings.
 When we first arrived, the kids headed towards the beautiful garden.
 A man there introduced himself to our son as Farmer John, and promptly showed him how to pull a carrot from the ground.
 He was delighted to see what was at the end of those green tops!
 After that we couldn’t keep him out the garden (luckily Farmer John didn’t seem to mind).
 There’s nothing like some time in the wide-open outdoors to really help you slow down and enjoy what’s right in front of you.

 A dear old friend recently contacted me about a session for her family.
 Our friendship actually goes back to 5th grade, many girl scout camping trips, marching band, and even freshman year of college (we were roommates)!
 It was wonderful to meet her sweet family and hard to imagine how much life has passed since we last saw each other!
 Here are some favorites from our shoot.